International counter-terrorism activities of the CIA: Regional analytic operations

 The CIA (and its predecessors) has a long history of placing selected collection and analytic functions (e.g., Foreign Broadcast Information Service intercept locations) in places where they can coordinate with regional intelligence agencies, and also have access to people with native-level understanding of languages and culture.

 Intelligence and terrorism in the 1970s

 While there were no major foreign terror actions in the US during the early part of the decade, there were actions against US personnel and facilities in other countries.
 Terrorism was definitely present as a worldwide phenomenon, and the CIA produced regular reports on it.

-1972

-In the context of nationalist terror, multiple Irish Republican Army bombings, starting on "Bloody Friday" (July 21), took place in Northern Ireland.

-The best known act of terrorism in 1972 was the kidnapping and killing of Israeli Olympic team members, in the Munich massacre by the Palestinian group, Black September.
-West German response was ad hoc and poorly executed, resulting in the deaths of all hostages, several terrorists, and a German police officer.
-This incident focused world attention on the need for early warning, hostage rescue, and, with great controversy, preemptive and retaliatory attacks on terrorists.

-1973

-Black September attacked the Saudi Arabian Embassy in Khartoum, Sudan.
-The terrorists killed the US ambassador, Cleo Noel and other diplomats.

-In Guadalajara, Mexico, the People's Revolutionary Armed Forces killed the US consul general.

-1974

-At Los Angeles International Airport (LAX), 17 people were injured and 2 were killed when a bomb exploded near the Pan Am ticket area.

-1975

-In January, Puerto Rican nationalists bombed a Wall Street bar, killing four and injuring 60; 2 days later, the Weather Underground claims responsibility for an explosion in a bathroom at the U.S. Department of State in Washington.

-1976

-The hijacking of an Air France passenger aircraft, eventually arriving at Entebbe, Uganda pointed to the need for international anti-terrorist cooperation, and also demonstrated the ability to rescue hostages at long range (i.e., the Israeli Operation Entebbe).
-This became a prototype for other hostage rescue forces.

 Terrorism in the US was not necessarily directed at American organizations.
 For example, exiled Chilean Foreign Minister Orlando Letelier was killed by a car bomb in Washington, D.C.
 Subsequent investigations suggested the bombers may have had CIA ties in Chile.

 "... in February 1976, President Gerald Ford signed Executive Order (EO) 11905 which forbade all U.S. government employees from engaging in or conspiring to engage in political assassination" (Section 5(g)).